-Dr. Robert Wallace Chairperson 207 Hill Hall (304) 766-4114 wallacer@wystateu.edu
+Dr. Jeffrey Pietruszynski Chairperson 233 Hill Hall (304) 766-3075 jpietrus@wvstateu.edu

 The purpose of instruction in the Department of English is to develop graduates who are proficient in analytical thinking, in critical reading of literary and non-fictional texts, and in a variety of writing modes.
 All graduates should be able to demonstrate their knowledge of features of language, interpretive approaches to literature in English from several periods, and the process of composing.